Wednesday, October 25, 2023

 I've already laid some ground work for this in a few prior posts that were mostly meant to potentially support more then one model but end on a connection to Heraclius (The Seven Kings, Pergamon, Roma, The Image being a Son).
 Here I shall break things down more firmly.

 I am of a few different minds about the issue of the Four horseman, I often learns towards a very Historicist understanding of them with all of Revelation 6 corresponding to the beginnings of sorrows of Matthew 24 and thus referring to conditions that start before 70 AD but apply still even today.
-I will be considering in the future the arguments against viewing the Horseman as villains.
+I will be considering in the future the arguments against viewing the Horsemen as villains.
 But for this post I shall focus on arguing they can refer to the Sassanian Conquests of the early 7th Century.

 The Red Horseman would be his general Shahin Vahmanzedegan who penetrated all the way to just outside Constantinople in 614 AD.